eelcol/laravel-meilisearch/readme.md

 ```

 ### Retrieve data
 Documents of an index can be retrieved using the `getDocuments` method.
-When you want to apply filters, this can also be applied using this method.
-However, I recommend using the query builder when you want to apply filters or do sorting.
+When you want to apply filters, the query builder can be used.
+The data is automaticly paginated.

 ```
 $documents = Meilisearch::getDocuments('products');